KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 Recovery addresses access, function, and expression.
 It does not need to address essence, because essence was never compromised.

+Tether severance must be understood in this restricted sense.
+It does not name the cutting of an inward bond in essence, nor the removal of attained centropic estate, nor the severing of a being from its own source or signal.
+An entropic actor cannot internally sever a centropic being from what is structurally theirs.
+What can fail is the operative coherence function by which a given layer remains actively expressed and continuously accessible in embodiment.
+In this document, "severance" therefore names a loss of maintained operative access at a specific layer — often resulting in fallback to a more superficial band of expression — not destruction of inward structure, not rupture of essential continuity, and not the rewriting of structural identity.

 This principle has three consequences for recovery:

 1. **Recovery has an attractor.** The essential orientation provides the directional ground toward which functional capacity naturally restores when obstructions are cleared.
 The centropically oriented being does not need to *choose* their orientation during recovery — it was never lost.
 They need only to clear the conditions that prevent its expression.